 Loreto is not listed in any travel warning nor considered hazardous.
 The US Department of State has posted this about traveling in Mexico–

 “Millions of U.S. citizens safely visit Mexico each year for study, tourism, and business, including more than 150,000 who cross the border every day.
 The Mexican government dedicates substantial resources to protect visitors to major tourist destinations, and there is no evidence that organized criminal groups have targeted U.S. visitors or residents based on their nationality.” (http://travel.state.gov)

 Do exercise caution in La Paz and Los Cabos, the capital of the state of Baja California Sur.
-Targeted drug-related violence occasionally happens due to turf struggles but authorities believe will be self-limiting.
+Targeted drug-related violence occasionally happens due to turf struggles but authorities believe it will be self-limiting.

 Loreto is in a desert, which makes it a poor growing region for anything, including marijuana.
 It is not a border town or a major population center, so it’s not on the way anywhere important, and not a market in itself.
 Baja is Mexico’s Alaska.
 Indeed, Loreto is far safer than many US cities.

 The worst violence in Loreto is aggresive salespeople from outlying developments who will hail you in the airport or the walking plaza and try to convince you to visit the resort.
 They work on commission and they are hungry.